 There are several methods to program IOFF.
-If accurate maximum current control is required, IOFF must track output voltage.
-The method shown in Figure 4 derives a voltage proportional to VIN • D (where D = duty cycle).
-In a buck converter, output voltage is proportional to VIN • D. A resistively loaded diode connection to the bootstrap winding yields a square wave whose amplitude is proportional to VIN and is duty cycle modulated by the control circuit.
+If accurate average current control is required during short circuit operation, IOFF must track output voltage.
+The method shown in Figure 4 derives a voltage proportional to VIN • D (Duty Cycle).
+(In a buck converter, output voltage is proportional to VIN • D.) A resistively loaded diode connection to the bootstrap winding yields a square wave whose amplitude is proportional to VIN and is duty cycle modulated by the control circuit.
 Averaging this waveform with a filter generates a primary side replica of secondary regulated Vo.
 A single pole filter is shown, but in practice a two or three pole filter provides better transient response.
-Filtered voltage is converted by ROFF to a current to the IOFF pin to control CI downslope.
+Filtered voltage is converted by ROFF to a current to the IOFF pin to control CI down slope.

-If accurate system maximum current is not a critical requirement, Figure 5 shows the simplest method of downslope generation: a single resistor (ROFF = 40k) from IOFF to VREF.
-The discharge current is then $100\mu A$ .
-The disadvantage to this approach is that the synthesizer continues to generate a down slope when the switch is off even during short circuit conditions.
-Actual inductor downslope is closer to zero during a short circuit.
+If the system is not sensitive to short circuit requirements, Figure 5 shows the simplest method of downslope generation: a single resistor (ROFF = 40k) from IOFF to VREF.
+The discharge current is then 100 μ A. The disadvantage to this approach is that the synthesizer continues to generate a down slope when the switch is off even during short circuit conditions.
+Actual inductor down slope is closer to zero during a short circuit.
 The penalty is that the average current is understated by an amount approximately equal to the nominal inductor ripple current.
 Output short circuit is therefore higher than the designed maximum output current.

 A third method of generating IOFF is to add a second winding to the output inductor core (Figure 6).
 When the power switch is off and inductor current flows in the free wheeling diode, the voltage across the inductor is equal to the output voltage plus the diode drop.
 This voltage is then transformed by the second winding to the primary side of the converter.
 The advantages to this approach are its inherent accuracy and bandwidth.
 Winding the second coil on the output inductor core while maintaining the required isolation makes this a more costly solution.
-In the example, ROFF = Vo / $100\mu$ A. The 4 • ROFF resistor is added to compensate the one volt input level of the IOFF pin.
+In the example, $ROFF = Vo / 100\mu A$.
+The 4 • ROFF resistor is added to compensate the one volt input level of the IOFF pin.
 Without this compensation, a minor current foldback behavior will be observed.